 Keep the pipe on a flat surface or close supports to avoid bowing.
-Use at least three supports for 13' pipes and four for 19' pipes.
+Use at least four supports for all pipes.

 Keep the pipe in its protective wrap until you are ready for installation.
 The bag protects the pipe from dirt and scratches.